akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Then, abruptly, she stopped.

 “I need—” Her face went scarlet.
-She leaned towards him, voice barely a whisper.
+She leant towards him, voice barely a whisper.
 “The latrine.”

 Godfrey blinked.
 “Oh.”
 He glanced around, then nodded towards a small arched doorway tucked behind a heavy wool hanging.
 “The long-drop is through there.
 It’s built into the river wall.
 I’ll wait.”